bpsong/pdfdoc_extraction/docs/user_guide.md

 #### 4.3.3.
 Workflows and Matching

 Workflows are defined by the ordered list under `pipeline:` and the task registry under `tasks:`.
 Each item in `pipeline` references a key in `tasks` which specifies `module`, `class`, and `params`.
+The current implementation runs the same pipeline for every file; dynamic workflow selection or matching by file metadata is not implemented.

 Example task categories include: